 If the homeowner intends to take advantage of the available North Carolina historic tax credits for the rehabilitation of the existing historic house, the design of any new addition will require design review at the state level.
-While these guidelines follow the intent of the Secretary of the Interior's Standards for Rehabilitation Projects, interpretation of the Standards by State review staff may differ from these guidelines.
+While these guidelines follow the intent of the Secretary of the Interior's Standards for Rehabilitation projects, interpretation of the Standards by the State Historic Preservation Office (SHPO) review staff may differ from these guidelines.